-The list contains over 50 professional tools.
-And I can safely say, with my hand on my heart, at some point or another in my blogging career, I’ve used every single tool mentioned below.
+The list contains over 50+ pro tools.
+And, I can safely say with great pride, at some point or another in my blogging career, I’ve used every single tool cited below.

-Affiliate Disclaimer: Some of the tools I’ve listed below will contain affiliate links.
+Affiliate Disclaimer: Some of the tools I’ve listed below contain my affiliate links.
 What does this mean?
-This means, if you click on a link to a tool or service and buy it, I may earn a small commission.
-This comes at no extra cost to you, by the way.
+This means, if you click on a link to a tool or service and purchase it, I will earn a small commission.
+This comes at no extra cost to you.
 Thank you so much for your continued support.

 If you want to check out my recommended list of premium WordPress themes, click here.

 Booya, let’s do this!

 Note: The ones highlighted in green are the ones I highly recommend checking out.

 1. Blog Planning & Strategizing